 - a) Access Control for all shall be S2 Security Management System.
-All Elementary schools shall have designated locations for the installation of door control and all required accessories.
+All schools shall have designated locations for the installation of door control and all required accessories.
 This system is intended as an integrated electronic access control system for secured access to designated areas. - Provide S2 Security Netbox Access Control Solution with up to 32 doors of access control.
 Provide additional S2 Network Nodes where needed to accommodate additional access controlled doors. - 2) The S2 system shall be fully integrated and connected to the Wake County S2 Global ACS system for centralized administration of card holder records. - 3) Provide power supplies to match all electric hardware. - 4) Provide HID multiclass, mini-mullion, wall switch card readers Part #: S2900PTNNEK0060-S2SEC or approved equal. - 5) All doors shall have the following: - a.
 REX (motion or internal switch) - b.
-Door Contact Switch (flush mount or internal) - 6) Provide a Minimum of 200 Prox Cards II per Site or School. - 7) Wiring for all Components follow Manufacturer's Specifications and Guidelines. - Video Intercom Provide a video intercom system with touchscreen monitor at the reception desk with the ability to unlock the main door through the access control system. - a.
+Door Contact Switch (flush mount or internal) - 6) Provide a Minimum of 200 Prox Cards II per Site or School. - 7) Wiring for all Components follow Manufacturer's Specifications and Guidelines. - 8) Video Intercom Provide a video intercom system with touchscreen monitor and handset at the reception desk, conference room, and secretary office with the ability to unlock the main door through the access control system. - a.
 Video Intercom Aiphone IP Addressable IX Series or approved equal. - b.
-Master Station Aiphone IX-MV or approved equal. - 1.
-Removable SD Storage minimum 32GB SanDisk or approved equal - c.
-Door Station Aiphone IX-DA or approved equal.
+Master Station Aiphone IX-MV7-HB or approved equal. - 1.
+Removable SD Storage minimum 32GB SanDisk or approved equal. - Door Station Aiphone IX-DV (surface mount) or IX-DVF-P Station with Card Reader. - 9) Provide a RCI 909S-MO rocker switch at the reception desk, conference room and secretary office (at each Aiphone master location) with the ability to unlock the reception door through the access control system.